rpy2/rpy2/doc/source/introduction.rst

    lm_D90 = r.lm("weight ~ group - 1")
    print(r.summary(lm_D90))

-Q:
-   Now how to extract data from the resulting objects ?
+Q: Now how to extract data from the resulting objects ?

-A:
-   The same, never it is.
-On the R object all depends.
+A: Well, it all depends on the object.
+R is very much designed for interactive sessions, and users often inspect what a function is returning in order to know how to extract information.

 When taking the results from the code above, one could go like: